julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_P03_Stochastic_systems.md

 ---

 <!-- _backgroundImage: "linear-gradient(to bottom, #156C26, 20%, white)" -->
-# Regular DTMC
+# <!--fit-->Regular DTMC

 ---

 # Not much use in disease models

 - In disease models, the state $I=0$ is *absorbing*, so chains are not *regular*
-- Worth taking a quick look at, though
+- Worth taking a quick look at, though: regular DTMC come into play when looking at movement between locations, for instance

 ---